Hexagram 10 · ䷉

 Resolute treading with danger means the position is correct and appropriate.

-Look closely at your conduct and examine the signs.
-When all is complete, supreme good fortune.
+Look to your conduct and weigh the favorable signs.
+When everything is fulfilled, supreme good fortune comes.

 Small Image